masatoDeweerdt/Chillix/README.md

 | 2.
 Is Correct  | The HTML and CSS pass the W3C Validation tool.               |        |
 |                | The lighthouse test scores 90 at least on Performance, Best Practices, Accessibility and SEO. |        |
 |                | The code is well indented and commented                      |        |

+## Credits

+- Royalty free picture for the background from wallpaperfalre.
+- Tutorial "Create a Netflix clone from Scratch- JavaScript PHP + MySQL" from Reece Kenney.
+- Stackoverflow.
+- w3schools
+- PHP official documentation.
+-